laurenceanthony/LocalAI/README.md

 ### DeepSeek-R1 and other open source/open weight models

 DeepSeek-R1 is an open-source large language model designed to excel in complex reasoning tasks across various domains, including mathematics, coding, and logical inference.
 This makes it an excellent model to download and star experiment with in a local context.
+You can read a paper describing the model [here](https://arxiv.org/pdf/2405.04434)

   ![Screenshot of DeepSeek paper](/images/deepseek_paper.png)